 »ENTP 351 – The Entrepreneurial Musician

 The Entrepreneurial Musician course provides a strategic perspective of the skills, strategies, and mindsets that help musicians create and develop unique, resilient, and successful careers in today’s music field.
 This class will cultivate a mindset of self-efficacy – the belief in one’s capacity to perform specific tasks to achieve goals and standards – as the foundation for a life in music.
 Since discussions in this course are focused primarily on post-NEC careers, students who register should be at least in their junior year of coursework.
-(1 credit) Kalmanovitch, Epstein, Kidd
+(1 credit, GE) E. Epstein, Kalmanovitch, Teeters

 »ENTP 551 – The Entrepreneurial Musician: Graduate Seminar

-The course introduces students to the communicative tools of the performer, ranging from the skills of stage presence and awareness to their more routine applications of presentation and communication.
-In this course, students will develop greater awareness of and confidence in their bodies and voices as theatrical instruments, tools for interpersonal communication, and public presentations.
+This course introduces students to the communicative tools of the performer, ranging from the skills of stage presence and awareness to their more routine applications of presentation and communication.
 (1 credit) Weiss

 This course is designed for musicians who will soon be transitioning to the professional world and have a desire to better understand and control their finances.
 It will provide a systematic approach to learning essential finance skills and will promote habits for long-term financial health.
 Course topics will include financial planning, saving and credit, loan management, taxes, insurance, and retirement planning.
 Additionally, the course will address how to create and work within a budget for both personal and professional projects.
 (1 credit) Thorn